GreenShoesLLC/quodsi_lucidchart_package/docs/prompts/selectionManager.md

         }
     }

-quodsi_editor_extension and quodsim-react are exchanging messages through the user use of Quodsi in Lucidchart.
+quodsi_editor_extension and quodsim-react are exchanging messages whenever the user changes selection in LucidChart or interacts with the React user interface.

 When ModelPanel is instantiated, it triggers quodsim-react to fire up index.tsx found here:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\index.tsx